OakarminIron/Obsidian/IT/Computer Science/AI/AI🤖/ANI.md

-Narrow AI’s machine intelligence comes from the use of natural language processing ([[NLP]]) to perform tasks.
+Narrow AI’s machine intelligence comes from the use of natural language processing ([[Natural Language Processing]]) to perform tasks.
 `NLP` is evident in chat-bots and similar AI technologies.
 By understanding speech and text in natural language, AI is programmed to interact with humans in a natural, personalised manner.